 The legal spot he found to park in was halfway down to the next street, so Sano was grumbling by the time he got back to the small driveway entirely occupied by Hajime’s car.
 The older man gave a condescending smile and gestured for Sano to follow him across a patio to the side door he’d evidently already unlocked.

 Hajime was perhaps five feet into the house, and Sano, just closing the door behind them, had barely had a chance to start looking around at the kitchen into which they’d walked, before a cat, jumping off the counter nearest the door, wrapped itself around Hajime’s legs with a long, screeching meow.
 Hajime nudged the animal out of the way so he could step further into the room to allow Sano to do the same; then he bent and picked the cat up by the scruff of its neck.
 It didn’t seem to mind; in fact, it immediately climbed onto his arm and ran up to his shoulder, where it began nuzzling his head.

 “I’ve told you to stay off the kitchen counters,” Hajime said to it.

 “That doesn’t excuse you,” Hajime replied.

-A second cat appeared in a doorway that apparently led out of the kitchen into a hall.
-This one did not seem nearly as excited as the other, younger cat, and after a brief meowed greeting sat aloofly looking on.
+A second cat appeared in a doorway that apparently led from kitchen into a hallway.
+This one didn’t seem nearly as excited as the other, younger cat, and after a brief meowed greeting sat aloofly looking on.
 It was mottled brown and grey and black, whereas the smaller one on Hajime’s shoulder was black with white paws.